matter-labs/era-compiler-solidity/docs/src/02-command-line-interface.md

 zksolc --yul './Simple.yul' --bin --solc '/path/to/solc'
 ```

 *zksolc* features its own dialect of Yul with extensions for EraVM.
-If such extensions (TODO) are used, it is not possible to use *solc* for validation.
+If [the extensions](./06-eravm-extensions.md) are enabled, it is not possible to use *solc* for validation.